 These credentials will be of interest to engineers, planners, architects, and other professionals who are involved in the planning, procurement, design, operation, maintenance, management, and regulation of built or green infrastructure, the assessment of climate risk at multiple scales, and the identification and implementation of climate change adaptation strategies or actions.

-This course is offered as part of the Infrastructure Resilience Professional (IRP) Credentialling Program which has been designed to help infrastructure professionals strengthen the knowledge and competencies they require to advance climate-resilient approaches for the planning, design, and management of infrastructure.
-To obtain the IRP credential, engineers must successfully complete all six courses.
-You do not need to pursue the IRP credential to participate in the course, it is open to all interested participants
+The Infrastructure Resilience Professional (IRP) Credentialling Program has been designed to help engineering professionals strengthen the knowledge and competencies they require to advance climate-resilient approaches for the planning, design, and management of infrastructure.
+The IRP program and credentials is managed independently by the Climate Risk Institute.
+To obtain the IRP credential, individuals must successfully complete six courses, demonstrate experience related to climate change and infrastructure, and be a licensed as a Professional Engineer in good standing in Canada.

-- Develop understanding of foundational risk assessment and risk management concepts and definitions, and link that to infrastructure practice and climate risk.
+- Develop an understanding of foundational risk assessment and risk management concepts and definitions, and link that to infrastructure practice and climate risk;

-- Acquire knowledge and skills related to risk judgement, tolerability and communication.
+- Acquire knowledge and skills related to risk judgment, tolerability, and communication; and,

-- Describe common errors, challenges in risk assessment, management and communication.
+- Describe common errors, and challenges in risk assessment, management, and communication.